Epiphyseal Injuries

 - Physis is weakest part of pediatric bone

-- Similar injury in an adult usually results in a sprain
+- Similar mechanism of injury in an adult usually results in a sprain

 - Females: Age 9–12